nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 # Data

-The simulation is done for realistic data distributions (number of evets, number of stations, number of records).
+The simulation is done for realistic data distributions (number of events, number of stations, number of records).
-Here, I use the Califorian subset of NGA W2 [@Ancheta2014], used by @Abrahamson2014.
+Here, I use the Californian subset of NGA W2 [@Ancheta2014], used by @Abrahamson2014.
-The data is read in, then coordinates are transformed to UTM coordinates, and event/sation indces are set to integer valus.
+The data is read in, then coordinates are transformed to UTM coordinates, and event/station indices are set to integer values.
-Finally, we make a data frame of the whle data with the important variables.
+Finally, we make a data frame of the while data with the important variables.

 ```r